lookbook-hq/lookbook/README.md

 Check out the [feature request issues](https://github.com/allmarkedup/lookbook/labels/feature%20request)) to get a feel for some of the potential features coming to Lookbook in the future.
 And please suggest your own if you have anything you'd like to see added!

+## Lookbook demo

+If you want to have a quick play with Lookbook, the easiest way is to [give the demo app](https://github.com/allmarkedup/lookbook-demo) a spin.
+It's a basic Rails/ViewComponent app with a few test components included to tinker with.

+The [demo app repo](https://github.com/allmarkedup/lookbook-demo) contains instructions on how to get it up and running.

 ## Installing

 Lookbook is current a work in progress and **has not been published as a Gem** yet.